derivia/study-notes/notes/WEB.md

 #### Singleton

-Learn about the singleton design pattern and when it should be used.

 * [ ] [Singleton Pattern](https://refactoring.guru/design-patterns/singleton)
 * [ ] [Singleton Example](https://www.dofactory.com/javascript/singleton-design-pattern)
 * [ ] [Wikipedia - Singleton Pattern](https://en.wikipedia.org/wiki/Singleton_pattern)

 #### Observer

-Learn about the observer design pattern and when it should be used.

 * [ ] [Observer Pattern](https://refactoring.guru/design-patterns/observer)
 * [ ] [Observer Example](https://www.dofactory.com/javascript/observer-design-pattern)